timburr1/timburr1.github.io/_posts/2019-11-08-exercise-nutrition-sleep.md

 [Dietary Protein Requirement of Female Adults >65 Years Determined by the Indicator Amino Acid Oxidation Technique Is Higher Than Current Recommendations](../../../papers/rafii2014.pdf) - Rafii et al, 2014 (PDF)
 > Dietary Protein Requirement of Female Adults >65 Years Determined by the Indicator Amino Acid Oxidation Technique Is Higher Than Current Recommendations

-[Dietary Protein Requirement of Men >65 Years Old Determined by the Indicator Amino Acid Oxidation Technique Is Higher than the Current Estimated Average Requirement](../../../papers/rafii2014.pdf) - Rafii et al 2016, (PDF)
+[Dietary Protein Requirement of Men >65 Years Old Determined by the Indicator Amino Acid Oxidation Technique Is Higher than the Current Estimated Average Requirement](../../../papers/rafii2014.pdf) - Rafii et al, 2016 (PDF)
 > Dietary Protein Requirement of Men >65 Years Old Determined by the Indicator Amino Acid Oxidation Technique Is Higher than the Current Estimated Average Requirement

 [Evidence that protein requirements have been